Philippines at the 2022 World Athletics Championships: Men

-Obiena qualified for the final round as one of the twelve vaulters who cleared 5.75 meters in the qualification round.
-He cleared said height on his second attempt.
-He was part of Group B in the said round.
+Obiena competed in the qualifying round of the men's pole vault on 22 July in Group B. There, he qualified for the final round after he had recorded a height of 5.75 meters on his second attempt and was ranked within the top twelve performers in the round.

-In the final, Obiena cleared 5.94 meters on his second attempt setting a new Asian record, surpassing his own record by a centimeter.
-The finish was enough for a bronze medal – the first ever for the Philippines in a World Atletics Championships.
+In the final two days later, Obiena cleared 5.94 meters on his second attempt setting a new Asian record, surpassing his own record by a centimeter.
+He placed third and won the bronze medal, becoming the first medalist from the Philippines at any edition of the World Athletics Championships.
 Obiena was able to clear the height after following the advice of his coach Vitaly Petrov to switch to a more flexible 5.25-meter stick which was bigger than his previous.
 He also tried clearing 6 meters but he failed to take off from the ground on all three attempts.

 Obiena finished behind silver medalist Chris Nilsen of the United States who cleared an identical height but managed to do the same on his first, and gold medalist Armand Duplantis who set a new world record of 6.21 meters.